b1-88er/b1-88er.github.io/_posts/2015-10-22-elixir-pingpong-table.markdown

 > Q: Is this PID is a completely random number?

-> A: Yes, it is.
-You have no control over process id number but you can name them.
+> A: Not entirely, but you have no control over process id number.
+I found good [stackoverlow answer to that one](http://stackoverflow.com/questions/243363/can-someone-explain-the-structure-of-a-pid-in-erlang?rq=1)

 > Q: Can this function take any argument?